2013 Info. 2014 coming soon!

-Festival attendees will have the chance to play and vote for their favorite independently developed video games, board/card/tabletop games, and play live action/street games, all at no cost.
+Festival attendees will have the chance to play and vote for their favorite independently developed video games, board/card/tabletop games, and play interactive fiction games, all at no cost.

-The fest also includes a 12-hour game jam, game art exhibit, film screenings and special guest speakers from the national indie games space, and an awards show for showcase winners.
-In 2013 we will also feature a live music venue at the Middle East nightclub in Cambridge, MA.
+The fest also includes special guest speakers from the national indie games space and an awards show for showcase winners.

 Digital Games Showcase